ARTICLE TABLE OF CONTENTS

-Do you know the difference between IT architecture and IT infrastructure?
+This is the difference between IT architecture and IT infrastructure.

-IT infrastructure is a subset of IT architecture.
+IT infrastructure is a part of IT architecture.

-Understand IT architecture vs. IT infrastructure and complete your IT 101.
+Understand IT architecture vs. IT infrastructure and brush up on your IT basics.

 Let’s dive right in!

 IT Architecture vs. IT Infrastructure: What’s the Difference?

 While many people understand the basic practices behind information technology in this tech-savvy age, the actual terms we use are a different story.